-Psychology Minor: 18 CH total PSY 150 General Psychology 3 CH PSY elective #1 Any 3CH or higher PSY course 3 CH PSY elective #2 Any 3CH or higher PSY course 3 CH PSY elective #3 Any 3CH or higher PSY course 3 CH PSY elective #4 Any 3CH or higher PSY course 3 CH PSY elective #5 Any 3CH or higher PSY course 3 CH
+Psychology Minor:

+PSY 150 General Psychology 3 CH

+PSY Any 3CH or higher PSY course 3 CH

+PSY Any 3CH or higher PSY course 3 CH

+PSY Any 3CH or higher PSY course 3 CH

+PSY Any 3CH or higher PSY course 3 CH

+PSY Any 3CH or higher PSY course 3 CH

 PSY 105 - Orientation to Psychology (2.0 CH) This course is designed to give Psychology majors the knowledge and tools they need to get the most out of the major and assist them in making informed decisions about career choices in Psychology.
 Students will discuss the subdisciplines of Psychology and career options associated with these areas, learn how to read and understand a journal article, practice writing in American Psychological Association (APA) format, and engage in numerous first-year professional and personal development exercises to help facilitate the transition to college life.
 Offered every fall.
-P: First-year psychology major; permission of instructor if outside the discipline.
+(P: First-year psychology major; permission of instructor if outside the discipline.)